 Verifying Registration: Louisiana voter registration verification

--Other generally recognized picture identification card with your name and signature.
+-some other generally recognized picture ID that contains your name and signature.

-How to Vote: Louisiana sample ballot.
-View voting systems and accessibilty options
+How to Vote: For Louisiana sample ballot, voting systems and for accessibility options, click here.

 Getting your vote counted: Election information and vote-training resources